Veluthil/My-DevOps-Journey/Project 6 - CICD Project with Jenkins and Docker [Docker PAAC]/README.md

 _Note: if your build fails due to the lack of memory, do the following steps:_
 _Stop your instance, go to the volume, find root volume of your instance._
 _Select volume, Edit, Modify, In Size change from 8 to 15 GB._
 - After finishing the build successfully, you should see an image tag in your ECR - with each new build run, you will see here new images with different tags.
-This images can be uploaded to various providers, like K8s.
+This images can be uploaded to various providers, like K8s, Docker Engine, AWS ECS.